 Natural Bridge State Park:

-From McLeod turn right onto Main Boulder Rd to the state park.
+From McLeod turn right onto Main Boulder Rd to the State Park.
 We usually explore the park and enjoy a bag lunch before returning by the same route.
 This ride is hilly.

-Shield’s River Rd:
+Shields River Rd:

 Three Forks:

 Start at the parking area across from the campground and follow the trail into Three Forks.
-You can choose to ride down to Willow Creek and back along Old Yellowstone Trail Rd, or you can bike through town and pick up the paved trail to the Jefferson River.
+You can choose to ride down to Willow Creek and back along Old Yellowstone Trail Rd or bike through town and pick up the paved trail to the Jefferson River.
 Return by same route.
 Gravel riders can take a loop from the campground parking lot towards Trident and take the Logan Trident Rd to the Frontage Rd and back to the starting point.

 Yellowstone National Park:

-Thursday Meeting Times 2024
+Thursday Meeting Times 2026

 April 10:00